zitadel/zitadel/docs/docs/quickstarts/login/nextjs.md

 Add this snippet to your file.
 This code gets your auth session from next-auth.
 If you are authenticated, it renders a Logout button.
-If you aren't, it shows a Signup button.
+If you aren't, it shows a signup button.

 Note that the `signIn` method requires the id of the provider we provided earlier.
 It also lets you add a callback URL.
 If login is successful,
-Auth Next will redirect you to the specified route.
+NextAuth.js will redirect you to the specified route.

 ```ts
 import { signIn, signOut, useSession } from 'next-auth/client';